 Several years ago, I had the opportunity to visit South Africa.
 One day, I was taken into a school where many of the children suffer from fetal alcohol syndrome.
-They are poor and coming from broken families.
-As we stood in the parking lot learning about the school, there was a sudden sound of joyful singing and laughing.
+They are poor and come from broken families.
+As we stood in the parking lot learning about the school, there was a sudden sound of joyful singing and laughter.
 The students started to arrive at the beginning of their school day.

-I played soccer with these kids, had them try to figure out why my skin was so white and had my life rocked by a little girl who held my hand throughout the day as she looked at me and smiled the most beautiful smile.
+I played soccer with these kids, had them try to figure out why my skin was so white, and had my life rocked by a little girl who held my hand throughout the day as she looked at me and smiled the most beautiful smile.

 These kids oozed joy.
 In my North American mind, they had no reason to be joyful.
-But they were not focused on what they did not have – they were filled with joy because of what they did have … Jesus.
+But they were not focused on what they did not have – they were filled with joy because of what they did have… Jesus.

 There Is Always a Reason

 You may feel like you have no reason to have joy, but God has been teaching me to take my eyes off what I see.
 Maybe joy for you is found in being “successful” in life, but God gives joy that is even greater than that.